2018-2019 Statement of Economic Interests, a public document

 Employees in Newly Created Positions of Existing Agencies:

 File with your agency or with your agency’s code reviewing body.
-See Reference Pamphlet, page 3.
+See Reference Pamphlet.

 File with your local elections office.